RyanFleck/Manuals/content/life/food.md

 and stick them into the oven beside the fish you bought - and follow the instructions on the battered fish box.

+## Tier -1: Goblin Mode

+If you want to subsist entirely on mostly cheap, frozen, or prepackaged foods in the healthiest way possible, consider going to Costco and picking up the following items.

+- Huge bag of onions
+- Huge bag of carrots
+- Six pack of pre-portioned ground beef
+- Package of frozen chicken breasts
+- A crate of asian noodles
+- A crate of spaghetti
+- A bag of meatballs
+- Lots of frozen vegetables

+### Pasta with Red Sauce

+- Toss in frozen vegetables and meatballs (6-10) and boil
+- Toss in pasta
+- Drain and toss in red sauce

+### Beef and Onions

+- Brown onions in a frying pan with olive oil and set aside
+- Cook ground beef
+- Cook noodles
+- Combine with hot sauce

+### Chicken and Rice

+- Cook ch

 # Breads